bdsmlr-development/bdsmlr-updates/README.md

 # bdsmlr-updates
 Updates for community on BDSMLR development

+## September, 21 2021 fixes

+- Optimizations of queries on the Followers page
+- Optimization of queries on Tagdash page
+- Models' optimization
+- Fixed authorization check

 ## September, 16 2021 fixes

 - Optimized /firstload and /infinite queries
 - Added partitioning for the database
 - Updated database version
-- disabeled /newposts query until we're able to refator it - right now it's too heavy on the db and leads to server crashes
+- Disabeled /newposts query until we're able to refator it - right now it's too heavy on the db and leads to server crashes
-- started frontend refactoring
+- Started frontend refactoring

 ## July, 27 2021 fixes